rdsq/blazesh/README.md

 For example, set the `BLAZESH_ACCENT_COLOR` environment variable to `gradient 0057B7 FFD700` to see the gradient between the official 🇺🇦 colors

 ![Really long path showing a gradient from blue to yellow](./media/gradient.jpg)

+And the default color is a gradient too!
+It is `gradient FF9900 FFFF00`

 ### Path